 Delicious homemade bread is a beautiful accompaniment to any tajine as it helps to mop up every last drop of this traditional stew that is packed with so much warmth and flavor.

 Mtewem is a traditional Algerian dish, and more exactly, from the capital city of Algiers.
 The dish is made from meatballs, pieces of chicken or lamb, garlic, chickpeas and almonds.

 The sauce, which can be red or white, is always prepared with grated onion and a ton of garlic – in fact, the word mtewem means “with garlic”.
 It is usually cooked in a tajine pot.

 24. Algerian Thwart

-Yes, it has the weird name of Thwart; the dish has a weird name but is a popular one in Algeria, Palestine, Morocco, and Syria.
+Yes, it has the weird name of thwart but this is a popular dish, not only in Algeria, but also Palestine, Morocco, and Syria.
 The Algerian version of thwart consists of a mouthwatering combination of eggplant, onion, garlic cloves, and tomatoes – so a bonus is that it’s suitable for vegans and vegetarians.

 25. El-Kadi w Jmaatou (The Judge and His Group)

 El-Kadi w Jmaatou is a dish with roots deep in Algerian history.
 The name means “the judge and his group” in English.
 This noble dish contains both chicken and eggs and is often prepared in honor of something or someone, it was often served to welcome groups of nobles.
 These days, it is more typically offered to loved ones and important visitors as a sign of hospitality and welcome.